nulab/hydralibs/docs/api.md

 export const updateStateReducer = <S, A extends Action>(state: S, action: A)
 ```

-You need to add this reducer in your redux store to get dispatcherFromRedux working
+You will need to add this reducer in your redux store to get dispatcherFromRedux working